marcelatanaka-datascience/Brazilian-GeneralElections-2022/README.md

 Some technical notes:
 1. When calculating votes we consider: Valid votes, Null votes, Blank votes and Party votes.
 We do not consider technical Null votes.
 2. Results by party share aggregate both Nulls and Blanks.
+3. Some files were too large and had to be compressed into .gz files